lucavella/AdventureGame/report.md

 ![game screenshot](img/screenshot.png)

 ## Source code
 In this section, I outline my implementation of the project and motivate my decisions where appropriate.
-Please consult the source code for a more detailed description for each function.
+Please consult the source code for a short description for each function.

 ### Utils.List
 The `Utils.List` module contains functions on lists that are not found in `Data.List`.
 Indexing is implemented to be generic so that the functions accept `Integer` as index.
 The reason for this is that the game `Grid` is can be infinite, but `Int` is bounded and thus cannot be used to access the entire grid on its own.
 It has a lazy and strict implementation of quicksort (i.e. `sortF`).